-Black Student Leaders (BSL) strives to increase cultural awareness, foster harmonious interracial relations among all the members of the University community, and promote the development of its members as individuals.
-Annual participation in a variety of Black History Month and annual sponsorship of HIV/AIDS Awareness Week activities highlights the group’s active contributions to campus life.
-BSL is open to all students.
-For more information contact Daphnie Glenn at 864-503-5427.
+Black Student Leaders (BSL) strives to increase cultural awareness, enhance the overall collegiate experience of African-American students, foster harmonious interracial relations among the members of the University community, and promote the development of its members as professional individuals.
+Annual participation in a variety of Black History Month and other community-based activities highlight the group’s active contributions to campus life.
+BSL is open to all students!

 Hispanic Awareness Association (HAA)

-The purpose of the Hispanic Awareness Association (HAA) is to provide support and guidance of Hispanic students and to educate and share the many facets of Hispanic culture with USC Upstate.
+The purpose of the Hispanic Awareness Association (HAA) is to provide support and guidance of Hispanic students and to educate on the many facets of Hispanic culture with USC Upstate.
 HAA is open to all students.
-For more information contact Dr. Shannon Polchow at 864-503-5654.

-Gay-Straight Alliance is a support group created for the LGBTQ students, faculty, staff and allies at USC Upstate.
-We value respect, togetherness and knowledge.
-The Gay-Straight Alliance is a safe place on campus to build new relationships, talk about LGBTQ issues and share what we know as well as to confide in one another through our support groups.
-As an organization, we hope to serve you with support, fun and education about the LGBTQ community.
-For more information contact Ronald Patane at 864-503-5029.
+Spectrum is a support group created for the LGBTQ+ students, faculty, staff and allies of USC Upstate.
+The organization values respect, togetherness and knowledge.
+Spectrum is a safe place on campus to build new relationships, talk about LGBTQ+ issues, share lived experiences, and to confide in one another through support groups.
+As an organization, Spectrum hopes to serve the Upstate community with support, fun and education on the LGBTQ+ community.
+Spectrum Is open to all students!

 - Alpha Kappa Alpha Sorority, Inc.